Nominal Recursors as Epi-Recursors: Extended Technical Report: Isabelle Mechanization

-We have mechanized our results about nominal recursors as epi-recursors and their comparisons in the theorem prover Isabelle/HOL \cite{LNCS2283}.
-The mechanization is publicly available \cite{nomRecAsEpiRec2022-form}.
-It covers both the stripped-down versions of the recursors discussed in the main paper and their enhancements discussed in App.~\ref{app-addingBacknhancements}.
+The mechanization is provided as a publicly available archive, containing the Isabelle sources as well as a browsable html version (documented by a README file and by comments in the sources).
+For the recursors, it covers both the stripped-down versions discussed in the main paper and their enhancements discussed in App.~\ref{app-addingBacknhancements}.

-We made heavy use of Isabelle's locales \cite{DBLP:conf/tphol/KammullerWP99,DBLP:journals/jar/Ballarin14}, which we found to be an excellent abstraction mechanism for representing the expressiveness relationships between recursors.
+We made heavy use of Isabelle's locales \cite{DBLP:conf/tphol/KammullerWP99,DBLP:journals/jar/Ballarin14}, which we found to be an excellent abstraction mechanism for representing the expressiveness relationships between (co)recursors.
+The readers not interested in locales but wishing to inspect the end mechanized results in a manner than closely matches the formulations from the paper can skip to \S\ref{app-subsec-localeFree}.

 A locale fixes some types, constants and assumptions.
 One can perform definitions and prove theorems inside a locale, and everything happens relative to the entities fixed in that locale.
 Viewed from outside the locale, all these definitions and theorems are (1) polymorphic in that locale's fixed types, (2) universally quantified over that locale's constants, and (3) conditioned by that locale's assumptions.

-A locale can be \emph{interpreted} at the top level of an Isabelle theory by providing concrete types and constants for that locale's parameter types and constants, and verifying the locale's assumptions; after a successful interpretation, all the definitions performed and theorems proved in a locale are automatically instantiated for these concrete types and constants.
-A locale $L_1$ can also be interpreted relative to another locale $L_2$ by establishing a \emph{sublocale} relationship $L_1 \leq L_2$.
-This amounts to showing that the entities of $L_1$ can provide an interpretation of those of $L_2$; i.e., in the context of the fixed types, constants and assumptions of $L_1$, one identifies some types and constants that instantiate those of $L_2$, and verifies the assumptions of $L_2$.
+A locale can be \emph{interpreted} at the top level of an Isabelle theory by providing concrete types and constants for that locale's parameter types and constants, and verifying the locale's assumptions; after a successful interpretation, all the definitions performed and theorems proved in a locale are automatically instantiated with these concrete types and constants.
+A locale $L_2$ can also be interpreted relative to another locale $L_1$ by establishing a \emph{sublocale} relationship $L_1 \leq L_2$.
+This amounts to showing that the entities of $L_1$ can provide an interpretation of those of $L_2$; i.e., in the context of the fixed types, constants and assumptions of $L_1$, one indicates some types and constants that instantiate those of $L_2$, and verifies the assumptions of $L_2$.